hiveot/hub.capnp/docs/README-TD.md

 The provided example shows an HTTP POST to write a property.

-In WoST an important constraint is that operations that interact with the Thing use the MQTT protocol and topic of the Hub message bus as Things can only interact via the message bus.
+In WoST an important constraint is that operations that interact with the Thing use the Hub APIS to do so.
+Things can only interact via the message bus.

 Forms can use other protocols to describe interaction with external services.
 For example, to read Thing property values, a form can define the https protocol to access a directory service that